spryker/spryker-docs/docs/about/all/releases/product-and-code-releases.md

 ## Product releases

-A product release is done every several months.
-The product release has its own version and is accompanied by [release notes](/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes.html).
+A product release happens every several months.
+A product release has its own version and is accompanied by release notes with a respective version.
 The product release code is stored in our [B2B Demo Shop repository](https://github.com/spryker-shop/b2b-demo-shop) and [B2C Demo Shop repository](https://github.com/spryker-shop/b2c-demo-shop) and includes a specific feature set that we believe is best suitable for each vertical.

 A product release does not include beta modules.
 All of its features are integrated and tested in the Demo Shops, as well as fully documented.